Course Code: EDMG560 Course ID: 2668 Credit Hours: 3 Level: Graduate

 Keep in mind that all assignments are designed to sharpen your writing skills and your research skills and as such, all writing assignments require providing additional research that supports your conclusions.
 Thus, you will always need to include citations in APA Style (Sixth Edition); however, instead of a References page (and in the case of forums only) you may put the reference entries corresponding to your in-text citations at the bottom of each post (for formal weekly written assignments you must appropriately utilize a separate, formatted, reference page.

-Each Forum assignment will require you to respond to at least two classmate postings (unless otherwise stated) in order to earn full credit for the respective forum.
-Please submit your initial reply by Thursday of each class week and your two classmate replies by Sunday of each class week in order to receive full forum credit.
+Each discussion assignment will require you to respond to at least two classmate postings (unless otherwise stated) in order to earn full credit for the respective discussion.
+Please submit your initial reply by Thursday of each class week and your two classmate replies by Sunday of each class week in order to receive full discussion credit.
 Late responses to the initial response may be subject to a 5-point per day deduction after the initial due date.
-No points will be given for the forum after a respective class week’s end.

 Note: You must comply with the course writing standards as they are outlined in the course announcements.